skhbabez/testimonials-grid-section-main/README.md

 ### Continued development

 I am not happy yet with the way I designed my type and spacing scales and need to develop a better sense for them especially from a responsive standpoint.
 I also want to dive deeper into grids, especially into designing responsive grids without fixed column numbers.
+I am not particularly happy on how I strcutired my custom properties and i will have to put a little bit more thought in to thses on my next project, especially considering default values.

 ### Useful resources